 Some of the World Passport Collection can be booked two years in advance, while other parts can be booked 10 months in advance.
 Contact the DVC for more details.

 Then you can go on the DVC wait list.
-Your name and request will be kept on the wait list until 31 days before your arrival and a lot of people have been very successful with getting the resort they originally wanted through being wait listed.
+Your name and request will be kept on the wait list until 31 days or seven days before your arrival (you can choose which) and a lot of people have been very successful with getting the resort they originally wanted through being wait listed.
 You can only have two wait lists active at any time.
 What are the penalties and restrictions on cancellations and changes?

 If you need to change a DVC reservation more than 31 days prior to your arrival and you are using fewer points, then the points will be restored to your existing use year.
 Changes made between 1 – 30 days prior to your arrival, which result in you using fewer points, will lead to those other points being put into a “holding account”.
 The points then have restrictions on how they can be used, for example, they cannot be banked or borrowed and will expire at the end of the use year, if you don’t use them.
 If you change your booking on the day you arrive and you’re using less points, then you will forfeit those points.